Love-Ry1/mustafar/Social Contract.md

 13. Every team member is responsible for being on time for meetings and for working in the sprints when a time is agreed upon by all members.
 14. The importance of deadline, each subgroup will aim to complete their task at or before deadline if a subgroup is not able to complete their task; they will still commit whatever is done before scrum meetings
 15. Comments which we use in our project should be clear and useful, and mostly explain why instead of what
+16. All public methods should have javadoc comments.
+Javadoc comments should explain what a method does, but not how.
+17. Single-line comments inside of methods can also be used where necessary to explain the inner workings of a complicated method.